Domestic Partner Benefits

 - Who are eligible dependents?

-- How does a domestic partnership end?
+- How do partners end a domestic partnership?

 - Do domestic partnerships violate any existing state laws or constitutional requirements?